Tobacco Register NI

 4-10 Linenhall Street

-For more information or to speak to a member of our Tobacco Control Team, please contact us on 028 9027 0428.
+For more information or to speak to a member of our Tobacco Control Team, please call us on 028 9027 0428.

 Under The Smoking (Northern Ireland) Order 2006 it is against the law to smoke in ‘enclosed’ and ‘substantially enclosed’ workplaces and public places such as bars and offices; the regulations also extends to work vehicles and public transport.